-- Hair Color: SMP treatments aim to mimic hair follicles’ appearance, and the pigments’ colour should match your natural hair colour.
+- Hair Color: SMP treatments aim to mimic hair follicles’ appearance, and the pigments’ color should match your natural hair color.
 If you have lighter or grey hair, the contrast between the pigments and your hair may be more noticeable as the pigments fade, requiring more frequent touch-ups to maintain a natural look.

 - Skin Healing and Regeneration: Some individuals have faster skin cell turnover, leading to a more rapid exfoliation.
 If your skin naturally regenerates quickly, you may need touch-ups more often to compensate for the faster fading of SMP.